 In contrast, Georgian architecture applied discipline.
 Additions were fine if they are applied symmetrically and with a view to maintaining correct proportions and balance.
 Windows were not added higgledy-piggledy.
 They were added based on the view from outside, rather than the view from inside.

 Roofs might be gabled, hipped or gambrelled, but symmetrically so.
-Georgian roofs were generally not too steep, nor all that different the houses in the surrounding area.
+Georgian roofs were generally not too steep, nor all that different than the houses in the surrounding area.
 They would get flatter when Georgian was replaced with its cousin the Federal style.
 Roofs had a minimal overhang relative to the walls.
 Chimneys tended to be paired with one or two on each end wall.

 Where a house was brick or stone, quoins were generally used on the corners.
 This feature would disappear with the Federal style.